Yoon Bo-mi: 2011: Apink

-2012–present: Acting career and variety shows
+2012–present: Solo activities, ChoBom, and raising popularity

-In 2012, Yoon, along with Apink co-member Chorong had a cameo role in the drama Reply 1997, where she portrayed the teenage version of Moon Jeong-mi, the deceased mother of Yoon Yoon-jae.
+In 2012, Yoon, along with Apink co-member Chorong had a cameo role in the television series Reply 1997, where she portrayed the teenage version of Moon Jeong-mi, the deceased mother of Yoon Yoon-jae.

-Yoon was an MC on the variety show Weekly Idol from 17 July 2013 to 8 July 2015.
-She also joined the cast of the variety show The Human Condition in 2014 and has appeared in MBC's Real Men female special in early 2015.
+Yoon was an MC on the variety show Weekly Idol from July 17, 2013, to July 8, 2015.
+In late 2013, she appeared in K-Hunter's "Marry Me" music video and was featured in hip-hop group M.I.B's song "Let's Talk About You".

+In 2014, she joined the cast of the variety show The Human Condition.

-In September 2015, she was cast in KBS' 10-episode web drama Love Profiler K as top star Yuna, which aired in November on Naver.
+In early 2015, Yoon was cast in MBC's Real Men female special.
+On May 11, she was featured in David Oh's debut song "I Know, I Know". and on June 16, she released a duet with Im Seulong titled "Lovely" for variety show Some Guys, Some Girls.
+On September 24, she was featured in Yoon Hyun-sang's digital single "Let's Eat Together", she also starred in the music video.
+In September 2015, she was cast in KBS' 10-episode web television series Love Profiler K as top star Yuna, which aired in November on Naver.

 In January 2016, Yoon and fellow member Kim Nam-joo became the new MCs of Shikshin Road 2.
 She then joined the fourth season of We Got Married along with actor Choi Tae-joon who serves as her virtual husband on the show.

-In 2017, Yoon was cast in a supporting role in the romantic comedy drama Because This Is My First Life.
+In 2017, Yoon was cast in a supporting role in the romantic comedy television series Because This Is My First Life.

-In March 2020, Yoon was a lead cast member in the web drama Oppa Will Date Instead.
-In October, she joined the cast of the drama Please Don't Date Him, which stars Song Ha-yoon and Lee Jun-young.
-The multi-part drama aired on South Korea's MBC network on November 10, 2020.
+In March 2020, Yoon was a lead cast member in the web television series Oppa Will Date Instead.
+In October, she joined the cast of the television series Please Don't Date Him, which stars Song Ha-yoon and Lee Jun-young.
+The multi-part television series aired on South Korea's MBC network on November 10, 2020.

-Other works

-In late 2013, she appeared in K-Hunter's "Marry Me" music video and was featured in hip-hop group M.I.B's song "Let's Talk About You".
-In 2015, she was featured in David Oh's debut song "I Know, I Know", released on May 11, and on June 16, released a duet with Im Seulong titled "Lovely" for variety show Some Guys, Some Girls.
-She was later featured in Yoon Hyun-sang's digital single "Let's Eat Together", released on September 24, 2015; she also starred in the music video.
+In June 2022, Yoon along with Chorong formed Apink's new sub-unit called "ChoBom", they released their first single album Copycat on July 12.
+In August 2022, Yoon made her musical debut in Wonder Ticket.

+On April 28, 2023, IST Entertainment announced that Yoon did not renew her contract with the company but will still be part of Apink.
+On the same day, Yoon signed an exclusive contract with Choi Creative Lab.

+In February 2024, Yoon was cast in tvN's series Queen of Tears portraying the role of Secretary Na.
+The series later became the highest viewership in tvN's history with 24.9% in the last episode, and also gained global popularity with 400 millions accumulative views on Netflix.

+Personal life

+In April 2024, reports from Dispatch have mentioned that Yoon Bo-Mi was dating Rado from Black Eyed Pilseung since 2017.
+Both agency confirmed the news on April 23, 2024.